 - Avoid sliced fruit.
 It may have been washed in contaminated water.

-- Don't drink alcohol during the acute phase of hepatitis or if you become a carrier of types B or C.
+- DO NOT drink alcohol during the acute phase of hepatitis, or if you become a carrier of types B or C.

 - Quit smoking.
 Evidence suggests that cigarette smoking is associated with more severe infection.

 Interferons.
 Interferon is produced by the body to fight viruses.
 Taking man-made interferons may help stimulate your immune system against the hepatitis B and C viruses.
 Examples of interferon medications include Roferon-A, Intron-A, Rebetron, Alferon-N, and Peg-Intron.
 These drugs do not work for everyone who takes them, but the possible benefits include: